What is a Mesher Order in divorce?

 Pros:

-• Allows children to stay in family home (at least part of the time).
+• Allows children to stay in the family home (at least part of the time).

-• Houses financially weaker spouse or one if both are not in a financially viable position.
+• Houses a financially weaker spouse or both if they are not in a financially viable position.

-• Can lead to a fairer (nearer 50/50) split of what is usually the largest asset, the family home as gives financially weaker person time to improve their prospects.
+• Can lead to a fairer (nearer 50/50) split of what is usually the largest asset, the family home which gives financially weaker person time to improve their prospects.

-• Reduces costs at time of divorce (no selling/new purchase costs for one spouse).
+• Reduces costs at the time of divorce (no selling/new purchase costs for one spouse).

 Cons: